tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 This mapping could be used as main low level mechanism that build a bridge from neuro-scientific model to computational system and answers the question: "How emotions could influence computational system parameters?".

-We briefly described the appraisal and coping processes closely related to emotional states and reactions.
-This creates overall closed and looped (spiral) system of emotional collaboration of system with environment and emotional processing of internal psychological states.
+We briefly describe the appraisal and coping processes closely related to emotional states and reactions.
+This creates overall closed and looped (spiral) system of emotional collaboration of a system with environment and emotional processing of internal psychological states.

-To complete the picture of emotional interactions we propose high level emotions to neuromodulators level mapping integrated in "Cube of emotions" [cubeofemotions].
+To complete the picture of emotional interactions we propose high level emotions to neuromodulator levels mapping integrated in "Cube of emotions" [cubeofemotions].
 We assume Gaussian nature of mapping of subjective high level emotions to objective low level neuromodulation [senticcomputing, neuralcorrelatesofhate]:

 1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
 1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;